 STARTING POINTS IN COMPUTER SCIENCE

-Comp 123: Core Concepts in Computer Science is the most common introductory course in computer science.
-It is suitable for students with little or no background in computing, programming, or computer science.
-This course serves both as a first course in the major and minor as well as an introduction to computer science for those not planning to take further coursework.
-This course is offered every semester.
-Course Description.
+Both courses are suitable for students with little or no background in computing, programming, or computer science.
+Both courses serve both as a first course in the major and minor as well as an introduction to computer science for those not planning to take further coursework.

-Comp 124: Object-Oriented Programming and Data Structures: Students who have significant prior experience in computer science may choose to start in Comp 124 with permission of the instructor.
+Comp 127: Object-Oriented Programming and Abstraction: Students who have significant prior experience in computer science, like a strong programming course or the APCS course, may choose to start in Comp 127 with permission of the instructor.
 Course Description.